Blendify/blender-manual/blender_docs/manual/compositing/types/input/texture.rst

 .. note::

-   Please read up on the Blender Library system for help on importing and linking to textures in other blender files.
+   Please read up on the Blender Library system for help on importing and linking to textures in other blend-files.

 .. note::